opensearch-project/documentation-website/_security/configuration/tls.md

 `plugins.security.ssl.http.enabled` | Whether to enable TLS on the REST layer.
 If enabled, only HTTPS is allowed.
 Optional.
 Default is false.
 `plugins.security.ssl.http.keystore_type` | The type of the keystore file, JKS or PKCS12/PFX.
 Optional.
 Default is JKS.
 `plugins.security.ssl.http.keystore_filepath` | Path to the keystore file, which must be under the `config` directory, specified using a relative path.
 Required.
-`plugins.security.ssl.http.keystore_alias` | Alias name.
+`plugins.security.ssl.http.keystore_alias` | The alias name of the keystore.
 Optional.
 Default is the first alias.
-`plugins.security.ssl.http.keystore_password` | Keystore password.
+`plugins.security.ssl.http.keystore_password` | The password for the keystore.
 Default is `changeit`.
 `plugins.security.ssl.http.truststore_type` | The type of the truststore file, JKS or PKCS12/PFX.
 Default is JKS.
 `plugins.security.ssl.http.truststore_filepath` | Path to the truststore file, which must be under the `config` directory, specified using a relative path.
 Required.
-`plugins.security.ssl.http.truststore_alias` | Alias name.
+`plugins.security.ssl.http.truststore_alias` | The alias name of the truststore.
 Optional.
 Default is all certificates.
-`plugins.security.ssl.http.truststore_password` | Truststore password.
+`plugins.security.ssl.http.truststore_password` | The password for the truststore.
 Default is `changeit`.

 ## Separate client and server certificates for transport layer TLS